Will Ferrell parades sons around new Walk of Fame star

 The actor was joined by fellow comedians Molly Shannon and John C. Reilly as he accepted his star, albeit with some faux hesitance.

-Ferrell will next be seen alongside Kevin Hart in the raunchy comedy "Get Hard," out in U.S. theaters on Friday, playing a white collar criminal preparing for life behind bars.
+Ferrell will next be seen alongside Kevin Hart in the raunchy comedy "Get Hard," out in U.S. theatres on Friday, playing a white collar criminal preparing for life behind bars.

-The Hollywood Walk of Fame, a mile-long strip of plaques on Hollywood Boulevard, has honored influential figures in the entertainment industry since 1960.
+The Hollywood Walk of Fame, a mile-long strip of plaques on Hollywood Boulevard, has honoured influential figures in the entertainment industry since 1960.

 The plaques which are cemented into the sidewalk can be purchased for $30,000 by the sponsor of a nominee, who is approved by Hollywood's Chamber of Commerce.
 The money goes to the Hollywood Historic Trust.